Walter takes in the View

 Such is the state of motorcycle racing in the United States.
 Even at Daytona Bike Week where 500,000 bikers are expected, many don't know or care that these races are taking place at the same time and in the same town.

-Admittedly, there is a steady stream of motorcycles crisscrossing Daytona from the beach area to the various racetracks but since not a lot of Harley-Davidson racing is going on, the bikers who are devoted to the brand from Milwaukee are not inclined to stop to watch the races.
+Admittedly, there is a steady stream of motorcycles crisscrossing Daytona Beach from the beach area to the various racetracks but since not a lot of Harley-Davidson racing is going on, the bikers who are devoted to the brand from Milwaukee are not inclined to stop to watch the races.
 In the old days at Daytona when racing was done mainly on the sand, Harley-Davidson was King and their machines always won the races.
 Tickets for motorcycle racing are available.
 However, often the grandstands are half empty.

 Some people are interested in how Daytona Bike Week got started.
 Others just want to party - that's the vast majority.
 The scenes along Main Street in Daytona Beach haven't changed much except the crowds continue to get bigger every year.
 Where do all these bikers come from?
 Do they ride their machines from all over the country in early March just to be seen on their Harleys?